tearlant/async-chain-demo/README.md

 # Async Chain Demo

 This is a GUI to experiment with the AsyncChainQueue class.
 The Queue is built from the `Promise` class, using a Kleisli arrow category pattern to build categorical chains.
+The project is hosted at https://tearlant.github.io/async-chain-demo/

 ------------------------------------